Menachem's Writings

-Ernest, like Wiesel, peregrinated through the Polish countryside on a forced march.
-My good friend Eli Schultz, also concluded hell in Buchenwald, also "marched" into Germany from Auschwitz, Poland; unlike Wiesel, my friend then came up to Israel.
+Cousin Ernest, like Wiesel, peregrinated through the Polish countryside on a forced "death" march which very few completed alive.
+My good friend Eli Schultz, also concluded hell in Buchenwald, also "marched" into Germany from Auschwitz, Poland; unlike Wiesel, my friend then came up to Israel -- I must ask him if he knew the "other" Elie from camp.

-Why don't I feel the need to read Wiesel?
-I think the reason is buried deep in the psyche of a phenomenon called "second generation holocaust [victims]".
-We, the children of the so-called "survivors", have developed our own psychological walls to protect ourselves and unbelievably, to protect our parents, whom we (largely incorrectly) assume to need our protection.
-As if we can even begin to offer any, anything.
+Why don't I feel the need to read Elie Wiesel?
+I'm certain the reason is buried deep within the psyche of a phenomenon called "second generation holocaust [victims]".
+We, the children of the so-called "survivors", have developed our own psychological barriers to protect ourselves and unbelievably, to protect our parents, whom we (largely incorrectly) assume to need our protection.
+As if we could even begin to offer them, who travelled to hell and return, any defensive mechanism.

-I assume we do not want to hear about the tragedy of the annihilation of our families, of our people, from another survivor, even one of the literary calibre of a Nobel laureate; what we should have heard from our parents, but which our parents never tell us . . . .
-Because they were too busy getting on with their "new" lives, with new spouses, new children, too busy protecting them -- us -- the "second, new generation", from the pain, a pain they did not desire us to know, a pain they certainly continuously suffer, solely in private, only in the depths of the darkest nights, only in their recurring nightmares; discussions they did not dare to conduct amongst themselves, with their new life partners most of whom underwent the similar histories, experiences they retained as absolutely private.
+Our aversion to reading works by these survivors may stem from a fear from within, not wanting to hear details of the tragedic annihilation of our families, of our people, from another survivor, even of the literary calibre of a Nobel laureate; what we should have heard from our parents, but which our parents were never willing to narrate . . . .
+Our parents were too busy getting on with their "new" lives, new spouses, new children, new country; too occupied in protecting themselves -- and us -- the second, the new generation, from their pain, a pain they did not want us to know, a pain they certainly continuously suffer, but solely in private, in the depths of their darkest nights, in their certainly recurring nightmares; discussions they rarely dared to conduct even amongst themselves, or with their new life partners, most of whom had undergone similar calamitous histories, disastrous experiences they retained absolutely solitude.

-And we followed their lead in silence.
-We brought up nothing in conversation with them, we asked no questions, nor did we dare speak about "it" amongst ourselves.
-But we knew, via a unique osmosis, a knowledge with which we were born, a past with which we were miraculously endowed without experiencing pergatory.
+And we eunlate their lead in that silence.
+We bring up nothing in conversation with our parents for fear of upsetting them, of igniting memories.
+We ask no questions though we search and struggle to find answers.
+We dare talk about "it", even amongst ourselves.
+But we are fully cognisant, via a unique osmosis, a knowledge seemingly with which we were born, an internal past with which we were miraculously endowed, without having ever physically been there in that pergatory.

 This man is the juxtaposition artist -- a true purveyor of the art.
-The master orator, both with and without a teleprompter.
-Perhaps lacking depth, but always something pompous to say, something "important" to opine, this, the leader of a free world, the king of the "world's only superpower".
+The master orator, both with and without his famed teleprompters.
+Perhaps lacking depth, but always something pompous to say, something "important" to opine, this, the so-called leader of the free world, the king of the "world's only superpower".

-His "visit" to this former Concentration -- please read extermination -- Camp followed his quick, one day trip to Cairo, to deliver a short speech.
+His "visit" to this former Concentration -- please read Extermination -- Camp followed his quick, one day trip to Cairo, to deliver a short speech.
 This "green" president flew to Egypt to give a single address.
-It could have been made anywhere on earth -- but without juxtaposition, without the equivalencing that being on location in Egypt presented him.
+He could have been delivered it anywhere on earth -- but without the juxtaposition, without the equivalencing that being on location in Egypt presented him.

 And what did he say?
 He told the world, specifically addressing the Moslem nations, that the Jews indeed suffered during the Holocaust, and as a result of this suffering they deserve a country of their own.
 He served notice to Iranian President Mahmoud Ahmadinejad's holocaust denial and gave "full" support to the necessity for Jewish independence, a tiny sliver of land the Jews of the universe may call their own.

-Grounding himself in verses from what he repeatedly called the "Holy" Kora'an [sic, he pronounces it like a Moslem], President Hussein Obama promised the Muslim world a new partnership with the U.S. [The Talmud and the Torah were never referred to as 'holy' in his speech -- the new testament is the "Holy Bible".]
+Grounding himself in verses from what he repeatedly called the "Holy" Kora'an [sic, he pronounces it like a Moslem], President Hussein Obama promised the Muslim world a new partnership with the U.S. [In his delivery, he referred to the Talmud and the Torah, but never as 'holy' -- though the new testament to him is the "Holy Bible".]

 Obama traces the Muslim bases of western society at large and of the United States in particular.
 He calls himself a Christian with a family "that 'includes' generations of Muslims".
 A titbit for everyone.